-As season six of Below Deck Mediterranean wraps up in Croatia, and with series spin-off Below Deck Adventure premiering next month, Kate Lardy finds out how the reality TV show specialising in yacht crew drama went from hard sell to selling charters.
+As season six of Below Deck Mediterranean wraps up in Croatia, and with series spin-off Below Deck Adventure premiering next month, Kate Lardy finds out how the reality TV show about yacht crew drama went from hard sell to selling charters.
 Here's everything you didn't know about the hit Bravo series Below Deck...

 Rebecca Taylor Henning was on holiday in St Martin and having dinner with her family when she began eavesdropping on the table of yacht crew next to her, hearing the angst of a stewardess who was falling in love with the mate and deliberating whether to tell the captain.

 “It was Below Deck unfolding before my eyes,” says Taylor Henning, who worked on yachts as a second stewardess and mate before making a career in television.
 Befriending that crew was the impetus she needed to pitch a reality TV show centred around superyacht crew.
 It was an opportunity that US production company 51 Minds couldn’t pass up.
 And just like that, the carefully constructed veil of privacy that surrounds superyachts was breached.

 Many in the close-knit yachting world were none too happy about it.
 “When we started making cold calls, we were shut right down,” says Taylor Henning, who was co-executive producer for season one of the show.

 “People told me that my little TV show would be the downfall of the multibillion-dollar yachting industry,” says yacht chef Adrienne Gang, who worked with 51 Minds on the sizzle reel that sold the show to American TV network Bravo and appeared on the first season as chief stewardess.
 “After the show aired, I was terrified to go to the Fort Lauderdale Boat Show.
 There was such an uproar about it!”